mgijax/mgiemboss/readme.md

 ## Configuration

-EMBOSS updates are scheduled on the production instance of Jenkins
+EMBOSS updates are scheduled on the production instance of Jenkins.

-CRONS: All these crons run on jenkins (bhmgiem01.jax.org:1080)
+* [http://bhmgiem01.jax.org:10080/job/EMBOSS-DATASETS-Update/ See EMBOSS Updates On Jenkins ]

 ### Weekly and monthly crons